Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
-   Microsoft ClearScript.V8 was updated to version 5.5.2.
+   Added a ability to pre-compile scripts.

    =============
    DOCUMENTATION